-Retirement villages are continuing to operate under COVID-19 Level 4 restrictions after being classified as an essential service.
+Retirement villages are continuing to operate under COVID-19 Level 3 restrictions as they are classified as an essential service.

 The essential service classification covers all staff, including those involved in catering, caregiving, cleaning, maintenance and administration.
 It also includes villages’ supply chains of food and equipment, including that required for aged care facilities on many village sites.

 Friends and families of residents who are unsure about the welfare or rights of their loved ones should contact the operator of their village in the first instance.
 If they are still concerned, contact us at firstname.lastname@example.org